Shop Dahlias Now

-There was a time when we shipped dahlias around the world and grew many hundreds of varieties.
+Over thirty years ago we operated Golden Rule Dahlia Farm, shipping dahlias around the world and growing many hundreds of varieties.
 We specialized in dahlias for the exhibition grower featuring the latest introductions.
 We learned to grow what the Europeans call “pot tubers”.
 Rather than planting the dahlia to the field, it spends its life confined to a pot such that it produces a compact tuber that ranges in size from a walnut to baseball size (we prefer the smaller ones as they are easier to ship).
-We never cut these tubers.
-Instead you get the entire “clump” complete with the smaller roots that let the dahlia take off quickly once dormancy is broken.
+We rarely divide pot tubers.
+Instead we send you the entire “clump” complete with the smaller roots that let the dahlia take off quickly once dormancy is broken.

+We have been on River Road in Sequim, Washington for some six years now.
+It has an unusual climate for the Northwest; the mountains and the sea work some magic so that we have an inordinate amount of sunshine for the region.
+Dahlias grow very well here.
 These days we aren’t so focused on the latest varieties.
-Instead we look for dahlias that are prize winners in their class, but only the ones that are well suited for cut flowers, and the cultivars that are healthy.
+Instead, we look for dahlias that are prize winners in their class, and primarily the varieties that are well suited for cut flowers.
+And these days, dahlia health is a key criteria.
+It is an ongoing effort to ensure plant health in the fields.
 So instead of many hundreds of different varieties, we now grow no more than a hundred different cultivars.
 And that gives us a marvelous cut flower garden.

 As we get time, we will scan in some of the old catalogs, many from the old Golden Rule Dahlia Farm that we operated in the 80s.
 It was the oldest dahlia farm in the country, in business since 1923.
 We have interesting catalogs that are almost a hundred years old.
 You will be surprised.